tlswg/tls13-spec/draft-ietf-tls-tls13.md

                              "application traffic secret", "", Hash.Length)
 ~~~~

-Once traffic_secret_N+1 and its associated traffic keys have been computed,
+Once client/server_traffic_secret_N+1 and its associated traffic keys have been computed,
-implementations SHOULD delete traffic_secret_N.
-Once the directional
+implementations SHOULD delete client_/server_traffic_secret_N and its associated traffic
-keys are no longer needed, they SHOULD be deleted as well.
+keys.

 ## Traffic Key Calculation